 So for me, getting there when it’s the coldest is an absolute must.

 In the summers, the desert can get up to a hellish 117 degrees Fahrenheit (47 celsius for my friends in the rest of the world).
 I wouldn’t last 15 minutes in that kind of weather.
-So instead, try your best to plan a desert excursion during the winter months, when the temperatures become a much more reasonable 77° (25°C).
-Chances are, it’ll be really cold wherever you are in the world anyway, so might as well get away for a bit.
+So instead, try your best to plan a desert excursion during the winter months, when the temperatures become a more reasonable 77° (25°C).

 No matter what time of year you plan to get out into the desert, bring some water, sunscreen, and proper clothing.
-There are only clouds over the desert a couple of times per year, and heatstroke is nothing to mess with.
+There are only clouds over the desert a couple of times per year.
 Make sure to always tell friends or family where you are going, and how long you plan to be out there.
 The deserts don’t always have cellphone service, so it can be difficult to find help when you really need it.

 These blogs are a great resource for beginning photographers.
 Over time, I’ve given away some of my biggest secrets towards taking great photographs, like this checklist to bring with you that’ll save your photos!